alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-transitions.md

 Whereas window content transitions are converned with changes made to its transitioning views' visibility, shared element transitions must listen for changes made to its views' position and size on the screen.
 As a result, `ChangeBounds`, `ChangeTransform`, `ChangeClipBounds`, `ChangeImageTransform`, or some combination of each are usually good candidates to use as shared element transitions.

+**TODO: end this post with a brief code snippet illustrating how to initiate an Activity/Fragment transition?**

-**TODO: break post up into two parts? second part is about advanced topics discussed below?**
+**TODO: break the rest of this post up into two parts? second part is about advanced topics discussed below?**

 ### Key Concepts to Understand about Activity Transitions